ralf-boltshauser/next-guide/README.md

 ### From a client component
 To call a server action from a client component we can just invoke the function in an event handler, lets do that.
 For the `src/app/components/PostItem.tsx` we add a button which will call the server action.
 We create a second server action because we don't have any form data to pass.

+#### Passing data
+We have two ways to pass data.
+Either we just pass it as props.
+Or we can bind the props to the action.
+Both are shown in the `src/app/components/PostItem.tsx` file.

+We adjusted the action to allow a title to be passed, and we pass it in two ways.
+One through the props and one through the action.